mkahate/myretail-demo/README.md

 3) Cassandra

 Steps
-1) Download the project to any local folder
+1) Download the project to your local system

 2) Have an IDE like Intellij or Eclipse